rafaelcalai/Hotel_list/README.md

 # Hotel_list
-Is a c++ project to show a list of Hotels with their respective start classification.
-The project uses cmake and gtkmm library as GUI lib.
+Is a c++ project to show a list of Hotels with their respective star classification.
+The project uses cmake and gtkmm library.